kalathiyamehul/mnee-portal-local/README.md

 ## Getting Started

 First, set the required environment variables.
 You can use a .env file if working locally.
-The dhasboard needs a postgres database to work with.
+The dashboard needs a postgres database to work with.

 ```bash
 touch .env